aurule/roll-it/docs/systems/generic.md

 30 = 8 + 3 + 19
 <!-- panels:end -->

+## `/d6`

+This just rolls some 6-sided dice.

+* `modifier` an optional number to add to the result of the die

 ## `/d10`

-This just rolls a single 10-sided die.
+This rolls a single 10-sided die.

 * `modifier` an optional number to add to the result of the die